yshen888/futures-arb/README.md

 ## what can it do?

-- connect to 5 spot/futures exchanges (binance, bybit, hyperliquid, okx, gate.io) over websockets
+- connect to 9 spot/futures exchanges (binance, bybit, hyperliquid, kraken, okx, gate.io, paradex) over websockets
 - live arbitrage matrix: highlights when the price difference is big enough
 - watch multiple pairs: btcusdt, ethusdt, xrpusdt, solusdt
 - auto adjusts decimals by asset/price